equinor/webviz/README.md

 ./backend/src
 ```

-If other files are changed through the host operativey system,
+If other files are changed through the host operating system,
 e.g. typically when a new dependency is added, the relevant component needs to be rebuilt.
 I.e.
 `docker-compose up --build frontend` or `docker-compose up --build backend`.